 What happens if we run out of names in one year?

-In the event that more than twenty-one named tropical cyclones occur in the Atlantic basin in a season, additional storms will take names from the Greek alphabet.
-This naming convention has been established by the World Meteorological Organization Tropical Cyclone Programme.
+In 2020, the record-breaking hurricane season exhausted the regular list of names and for the second time in history, the Greek Alphabet was used.
+Prior to 2021, in the event that more than twenty-one named tropical cyclones occur in the Atlantic basin in a season, additional storms will take names from the Greek alphabet.
+This naming convention has been established by the World Meteorological Organization (WMO) Tropical Cyclone Programme.

 A Crossover Event: Atlantic to East Pacific Tropical Cyclones (and vice versa)